kamshory/OTP-Pi/README.md

 The server will verify whether the username and password are correct.
 If true, the server will add the connection to the list of recipients of the message.

-When a client sends a message, the message will be sent to all clients by channel except the sender.
+When a client sends a message, the message will be sent to all clients by topic except the sender.
 Thus, the handshake between the sender and the recipient of the message is the same.

 The OTP-Pi never sends messages to the WSMessageBroker server.
-OTP-Pi only accepts messages according to the desired channel.
+OTP-Pi only accepts messages according to the desired topic.

 ## Module Testing